SandeepKanekal/PizzaCafe/README.md

 # PizzaCafe
+This project is a simple solution for a restaurant which wants to include automation in their ordering process.

+# Prerequisites
-Software Requirements: Any Java IDE or a Code Editor with Java extensions, MySQL, JDBC Driver.
++ Any Java IDE or a Code Editor with Java extensions

-MySQL database user: root, password: TraKat@123
++ SQL (Preferrably MySQL)
++ Java Database Connectivity Driver

+# Instructions
-Import data from DataDump.sql
++ Import data from DataDump.sql

-Connect the JDBC Driver to the IDE/Editor
++ Connect JDBC to the IDE or Editor

-Password of Admin Module is 'Pizza123'
++ Password of the Admin Module must preferrably be stored using the sha256 functionality in the database on a seperate table